 Hunger

-Nourishing food is a basic need.
-But nearly 1 in 3 New Yorkers and almost half of NYC families struggle to afford enough to eat.
+Nourishing food is a basic need, but too many New Yorkers and their families struggle to afford enough to eat.
 That’s why Robin Hood funds effective emergency food programs to fight food insecurity for New Yorkers.

 %